dbgarlisch/CaeUnsGMesh/README.md

 * Create a Gmsh plugin project using the mkplugin script: `mkplugin -uns -cpp GMesh`
 * Replace the project's generated files with the files from this repository.

+This plugin was created using version 1.0 R7 of the Pointwise CAE Plugin SDK.

 ## Disclaimer
 Plugins are freely provided.
 They are not supported products of